 All four of Princess, P&O, HAL and Cunard meet all of our preferences, and although all owned by Carnival, their loyalty programs are individual.
 Therefore, if we elected one of the other three brands, we would be back at the new customer level.
 By staying with Princess we received:

 - Complimentary laundry, a huge benefit for 104 days to escape the regular battle grounds, also known as passenger laundry facilities.

 - Complimentary 4,000 minutes of internet time (almost 67 hours)

 - 25% discount on the Reflections Video of the entire cruise (22 disks)

 - Discount on Princess travel insurance

 Is Princess Cruise the best cruise line in the world?
 A very difficult question, as it depends on your expectations.
 We believe Princess is a good middle of the road brand, vastly superior to the mass market, short cruise budget lines, but below the small ship luxury lines.
 However, being regular cruisers, we are well aware of the constant erosion of quality and standards, in the past 5 or 6 years, not only by Princess, but probably most cruise lines, as they attempt to fine tune their product in a cost conscious consumer world.

 Will be cruise with Princess again?
-I think the answer is most definitely yes; however, will we consider other cruise lines? – probably, but we also recognise that other lines are also embarking upon similar cost cutting ventures.
+I think the answer is probably not, as it will depend on how they respond to our experience.
+Will we consider other cruise lines? – probably

 Starting with Summary Volume II, I will look at each area of the cruise and discuss how it met our expectations.